fleetdm/fleet/README.md

 fleetctl preview
 ```

-A local copy of the Fleet server is now running at https://localhost:8412.
+The Fleet UI is now available at http://localhost:1337.
 The preview experience will start sample Linux hosts connected to this server.

 #### Your first query